learning-zone/angular-basics/README.md

 #### Q. How does async pipe prevents memory leaks?
 The async pipe subscribes to an Observable or Promise and returns the latest value it has emitted.
 When a new value is emitted, the async pipe marks the component to be checked for changes.
 When the component gets destroyed, the async pipe unsubscribes automatically to avoid potential memory leaks.

+#### Q. Can you explain the difference between ActivatedRoute and RouterState?
+After the end of each successful navigation lifecycle, the router builds a tree of ActivatedRoute objects that make up the current state of the router.
+We can access the current RouterState from anywhere in our application using the Router service and the routerState property.

+RouterState is the current state of the router including a tree of the currently activated routes in our application along convenience methods for traversing the route tree.

 #### Q. How would you create a component to display error messages throughout your application?
 *TODO*